-Its no secret that every angler will need to have some tools in their tackle box, but what should you actually bring with you in case something goes wrong?
+It is no secret that every angler will need to have some tools in their tackle box, but what should you actually bring with you in case something goes wrong?
 There are few tools out there that I always take with me when fishing, and I cant tell you how much these have saved a fishing trip for me.
-I try to find a few tools that will do different jobs, so I don't have to carry a whole tool box with me when I go.
-Since most tackle boxes have limited space, I try to save as much room for tackle as I can.
+I try to find a few tools that will do different jobs, so I don’t have to carry a whole toolbox with me when I go.
+Since most tackle boxes have limited space, I try to save as much room for the tackle as I can.

-Here are a five tools I absolutely love and recommend that everyone has in their box:
+Here are five tools I absolutely love and recommend that everyone has in their box:

 - Rubber handle in case your hands get wet.